Gain Skills in all Aspects of Law Enforcement

 Prospective students must complete a physical conditioning assessment of sit‑ups, push-ups, and 1.5 mile run, then complete paperwork if they successfully meet the preliminary physical fitness standards.
 Click here for preliminary physical fitness standards.

-Physical Conditioning Assessment Dates:
+Physical Fitness Assessment Dates:

 Interested in enrolling in the next Academy?
 Act right away!

 Click here for more information about the Police Academy.

 Now enrolling for the Fall Academy

 - How to Enroll (video)

 - Pass a physical conditioning assessment for sit‑ups, push-ups, and 1.5 mile run.